EmbeddedDuo/Webserver-monitoring-system/README.md

 2. Open **ESP-TLS** and check **Allow potentially insecure options** and **Skip server certificate verification by default**

 ## How to use the project
 We used Platformio and ESP-IDF Framework for our Project.
+The Project ist split into two projects.
+This is the **Webserver Part** with Notifications. <br>
+The **other parts** includes the used motion and loudness sensor with a camera. <br>
+**It can be found here: https://github.com/EmbeddedDuo/monitoring-system** <br>
 Make sure that the Kconfig values are set. <br>
 You can find them under the menuconfig and **Component config** <br>
 All custom Kconfigs are listed at the bottom:
 1. Mqtt Configurations